 It is still a relatively new technology, but smart lighting is the future.
 Smart products connect to your home wi-fi network to give you the kind of control over your lighting that was once only thought of as science-fiction.

 You can change the colour of your lights with a swipe of your smartphone, or link them to a ‘smart home’ system (such as Amazon Echo) to operate them with voice commands.
 Soon there will be smart lighting available that responds to the sound from your stereo or television.

-As the smart technology is built into the bulbs rather than the light fittings, they can be used with many different types of light.
-Floor lamps, table lamps, ceiling lights, and even some chandelier-style fittings could use smart bulbs.
+As the smart technology is built into the light bulbs rather than the light fittings, they can be used with many different types of light.
+Floor lamps, table lamps, ceiling lights, and even some chandelier-style fittings could use smart light bulbs.

 Some smart lighting systems allow you to operate them even when you’re away from home, meaning you can make it look like someone is in the house even when you’re on the other side of the world.
 It’s perfect for deterring would-be burglars.

 So far, manufacturers have only just scratched the surface of what this technology is capable of, but it already makes for an impressive addition to any home.